Skip to main content

 Two ways to connect

-• Install Lua’s shared Teams app into your tenant
+• Install Lua’s ready-made Teams app and link your agent

 Available in the dashboard.